nikop/steam-help/faqs/Configuring a Router for use with a Half-Life or Source Dedicated Server.md

 `IP < your IP address >

-port 27015` [section style=note] ### Note:
+port 27015`    ### Note:
 If you have a Dynamic IP, from time to time your external IP address will change, especially if you reboot or cycle the power on your modem.

-Each time this happens you must change the IP in your server.cfg to match your new external IP in order for your server to continue working properly.[/section]
+Each time this happens you must change the IP in your server.cfg to match your new external IP in order for your server to continue working properly.

 Note: When you start your server it will report your internal IP address, not your external IP address.